MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-update-nc-server-certificate.md

   ```

-6. In the Server REST resource, navigate to the **Credentials** object and check the credential of type **X509Certificate** with a value matching your certificate's thumpprint.
+6. In the Server REST resource, navigate to the **Credentials** object and check the credential of type **X509Certificate** with a value matching your certificate's thumbprint.
+Note the credential resource ID.

   ```powershell